Independent autopsy says George Floyd died from 'asphyxiation from sustained pressure'

 “What we found is consistent with what people saw.
 There is no other health issue that could cause or contribute to the death,” Dr. Baden said.
 “Police have this false impression that if you can talk, you can breathe.
 That’s not true.”

-The Hennepin County Medical Examiner's full report is still pending, but said the preliminary findings revealed no physical findings that support a diagnosis of traumatic asphyxia or strangulation, according to the criminal complaint.
+Preliminary findings cited in the criminal complaint against Derek Chauvin revealed no physical findings that supported a diagnosis of traumatic asphyxia or strangulation at the time.

 The complaint went on to say, "Mr. Floyd had underlying health conditions including coronary artery disease and hypertensive heart disease.
 The combined effects of Mr. Floyd being restrained by the police, his underlying health conditions and any potential intoxicants in his system likely contributed to his death."